enactjs/docs/README.md

 # Enact Documentation

-test

 This package generates the docs for Enact and its libraries.
-Docs are generated from static doc files and in-line documentation in JSDoc-style format.
+Docs are generated from static doc files and in-line documentation in JSDoc-style format....

 ## Building